ConstrainedQuadraticInstance#

 fix_constraint_violation_bitstring(bit_str)[source]#

-Post-processing which takes a solution and changes it in some minimal way so that it satisfies the constraints.
+Take a solution bitstring and change it in some minimal way so that it satisfies the constraints.

 This is not possible to do generally, so this method is not implemented for :class:ConstrainedQuadraticInstance` and it needs to be defined for the individual subclasses of ConstrainedQuadraticInstance (if it’s possible to do).
 If the input bitstring bit_str already satisfies the problem constraints, it should be returned unchanged.